Claiming Superannuation for Surgery

 If you had an unpleasant experience with breast implants, you may be able to access your super fund to remove your implants.
 In some women, capsular contracture occurs which is a very common side effect of the surgery.
 In this scenario, your body will form a capsule around the implant as a reaction to the foreign object.
 This is fairly normal.
 However, in some cases, patients can experience extreme tightening around the breast area, resulting in hard, painful breasts.

 It can also occur due to leakage of the implant.
 Whatever the reason is, you can access super early for most problems associated with breast implants.

 Breast Reduction Surgeries

 Women who have large breasts in proportion to the rest of their body often experience chronic back pain.
 They also experience redness, skin irritation and under boob chafing due to the volume of breasts.
 Back pain badly impacts the quality of a woman’s life.
 If this is the case, you may be able to access early super to fund your breast reduction.

 If you have broken your nose in an accident or suffer from extreme breathing issues, you can undergo corrective rhinoplasty.
 Some patients are also struggling with their day to day living as a result of a botched rhinoplasty.
 Some of the most common issues include; extreme pain in the nose bridge, difficulty breathing as well as a constant feeling of suffocation.
 In all these cases, a corrective nose job, such as septoplasty, becomes essential.
 It can definitely improve how your nose looks but will solve other problems as well.
-You can definitely qualify for accessing early super if this is the case.
+You can definitely qualify for accessing early super for surgery if this is the case.